Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 > Does anyone also experience a frozen room list?

-Ah yeah, since some years now, I'm employed by [Element] to work on the [Matrix Rust SDK].
+Ah yeah, for some years now, I've been employed by [Element] to work on the [Matrix Rust SDK].
 If one needs to write a complete, modern, cross-platform, fast Matrix client or bot, this SDK is an excellent choice.
 The SDK is composed of many crates.
-Some are very low in the stack and are not aimed to be used directly by the developers, like `matrix_sdk_crypto`.
-Some others are higher in the stack, where the highest is for User Interfaces (UI) with `matrix_sdk_ui`.
-Despite being a bit opinionated, they are designed to provide high-quality features everybody expects in a modern Matrix client.
+Some are very low in the stack and are not aimed at being used directly by developers, like `matrix_sdk_crypto`.
+Some others are higher in the stack - the highest is for User Interfaces (UI) with `matrix_sdk_ui`.
+While it is a bit opinionated, it is designed to provide the high-quality features everybody expects in a modern Matrix client.

-One of them is the Room List.
-The Room List is the place where most users spent their time in a messaging application (along with the Timeline, i.e. the room's messages).
-Some expectations from this component:
+One of these features is the Room List.
+The Room List is a place where users spend a lot of their time in a messaging application (along with the Timeline, i.e. the room's messages).
+Some expectations for this component:

 - Be superfast,
 - List all the rooms,